- Need: To improve rural residents' oral healthcare.

 - Improved dental home establishment

-The program was featured in a 2017 DentaQuest white paper called MORE Care: Narrowing the Rural Interprofessional Oral Health Care Gap and in a 2017 RAC Monitor article.
+MORE Care was featured in a 2017 DentaQuest white paper called MORE Care: Narrowing the Rural Interprofessional Oral Health Care Gap and in a 2017 RAC Monitor article.

 In many private insurance and Medicaid plans, it is difficult for providers to get reimbursed for oral health services for older children and adults.
-Care teams will benefit from training in effective management of coding and billing as well as understanding of Prospective Payment System (PPS) and renegotiation strategies.
+Care teams will benefit from training in effective management of coding and billing as well as an understanding of Prospective Payment System (PPS) and renegotiation strategies.

 Other factors can prevent effective care coordination and integration: